3duardobn/3duardobn/README.md

 ## About Me

 Hello there!
 I'm Eduardo, a Brazilian Software Developer who recently completed my college degree.
-I'm involved in game development and have a passion for coding in Java, Python, and Bash.
+I have a passion for coding in Java, Python, and Shell scripting.
 Additionally, I'm deeply interested in Linux, web hacking, and reverse engineering.

 ## Projects I Maintain